blueripple/blueripple-research/br-2021-A/md/cpsStateRace/P1a.md

 But group-level turnout varies widely by state
-*even once we account for the demographic differences among them*, which we are calling the "state=specific" effect and explore in detail below.
+*even once we account for the demographic differences among them*, which we are calling the "state-specific" effect and explore in detail below.
 Some possible reasons include:

 - Specific state policies which encourage or discourage voting by regulating early